-Surgical Site Infections, Ambulatory Care
+Surgical Site Infections

-A surgical site infection
+A surgical site infection (SSI)

 Common symptoms include the following:

-- Red streaks coming from your wound
+- Red streaks coming from your incision

-- Blood that soaks through your bandage
+- Blood soaks through your bandages.

 Treatment for a surgical site infection

-may include the following:
+may include any of the following:

-- Hyperbaric oxygen therapy may be used to get more oxygen to your tissues to help them heal.
+- Hyperbaric oxygen therapy (HBO) may be used to get more oxygen to your tissues to help them heal.
 The pressurized oxygen is given as you sit in a pressure chamber.

 Help your wound heal:

 - Eat a variety of healthy foods.
-Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+Examples include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Healthy foods may help you heal faster.
 You may also need to take vitamins and minerals.
 Ask if you need to be on a special diet.

-Follow up with your healthcare provider as directed:
+Follow up with your healthcare provider in 1 to 2 days: